LibrePPS/zX12/README.md

 - `fromJson(allocator, json_string)` - Create a schema from JSON definition
 - `parseWithSchema(allocator, document, schema)` - Parse an X12 document using a schema

-### Legacy Claim837 (Still Available)

-Specialized parser for 837 healthcare claims:

-- `init(allocator)` - Initialize a new 837 claim parser
-- `parse(document)` - Parse an X12 document as an 837 claim
-- `transaction_type` - Type of claim (professional, institutional, dental)
-- `billing_provider` - Information about the billing provider
-- `subscriber_loops` - List of subscriber information, patients, and claims

 ## Roadmap 🚧

 We're actively working on improving zX12.
 Upcoming features include: